Masuda Station: History

-Masuda Station was opened as Iwami-Masuda Station (石見益田駅) by the Japan Government Railways San'in Main Line when the Yamaguchi Line was extended extended from Tsuwano Station on 1 April 1923.
+Masuda Station was opened as Iwami-Masuda Station (石見益田駅) by the Japan Government Railways San'in Main Line when the Yamaguchi Line was extended from Tsuwano Station on 1 April 1923.
 The San'in Main Line connected on 26 December of the same year.
 The station was renamed on 1 October 1966.
 With the privatization of the Japan National Railway (JNR) on 1 April 1987, the station came under the aegis of the West Japan Railway Company (JR West).
 Freight operations were discontinued on 1 April 2014.

 Passenger statistics

 In fiscal 2020, the station was used by an average of 309 passengers daily.